• Skip to main content

 FamilySearch Indexer Review

-May 31, 2007 By Ben Brumfield
+May 31, 2007 by Ben Brumfield

 I've downloaded and played around with FamilySearch Indexer, and I must report that it's really impressive.
 Initially I was dismayed by the idea of collaborative transcription on a thick (desktop!) client, but my trial run showed me why it's necessary for their problem domain.
 Simply put, FSI is designed for forms, not freeform manuscripts like letters.